Buying a House With an Old or Sagging Roof

 One of the most common issues associated with a house that is not brand new is it may have an old roof.
 If you ignore the roof’s condition and do not take this into account during or immediately after the purchase, it may lead to serious and costly problems later on.

-It is okay to buy a house with an old roof but a full inspection is recommended in addition to having a plan to repair or replace it in the near future.
+It is okay to buy a house with an old or sagging roof but a full inspection is recommended in addition to having a plan to repair or replace it in the near future.

 Here are the things you should do before buying a house with an old roof: